 Directions for crust: In a food processor, grind the Savannah Smiles cookies.
 Add melted butter and pulse until combined.
 Press Savannah Smiles crust into 9″ pie pan.
 Bake in a preheated oven at 350F for about 5 to 7 minutes.
 Set aside to cool.

 Lemon Curd: Place gelatin in ice water to bloom.
-Place remaining ingredients in saucepan and cook, while stirring constantly, until mix starts to thicken.
+Place remaining ingredients in saucepan and cook, while stirring constantly, until the mix starts to thicken.
 Add bloomed gelatin, whisking to combine.
 Strain mixture and cool over an ice bath.

-Cheesecake Ice Cream: Place cream, milk, zest and sugar into a saucepan and bring to a boil.
+Cheesecake Ice Cream: Place cream, milk, zest, and sugar into a saucepan and bring to a boil.
 Temper into eggs and return to heat, whisking constantly until the mixture is slightly thickened to the consistency to where it can coat the back of a spoon (160 degrees).
 Whisk in cream cheese.
-Blend in food processor until smooth.
+Blend in a food processor until smooth.
 Strain into a bowl over an ice bath to cool.
 Add lemon juice and vanilla bean paste.
 Spin in ice cream machine according to manufacturer's instructions.
 Freeze.

 Candied Lemon Slices: Prepare an ice bath.
-Bring saucepan of water to a boil.
+Bring a saucepan of water to a boil.
 Slice lemon in half.
 Cut each half into thin slices.
-Blanch lemon slices by placing into boiling water for about one minute to soften, and then place into ice bath.
+Blanch lemon slices by placing into boiling water for about one minute to soften, and then place into an ice bath.
 Strain.
 Bring 1 cup sugar and 1 cup water to a boil, until sugar is dissolved.
 Add lemon slices and reduce to a simmer.
 Let simmer until rinds are translucent.
 Transfer to a lined baking sheet and let stand until ready to use.

 **Note: Filling will be thick and go higher than the crust; that is why it is important to freeze between layers.
-It's time consuming, but worth it.
+It's time-consuming, but worth it.
 Let freeze several hours or overnight.
 Remove from freezer 5 to 10 minutes before serving to slightly soften.
 Make fresh whipped cream and place into a pastry bag.
 Swirl whipped cream on top of the pie before serving.
 Garnish with Savannah Smiled Cookies and candied lemon slices.
-Cut, serve and smile.
+Cut, serve, and smile.